janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

-The server SHOULD maintain an entity-tag and timestamp for each YANG container and list that represents configuration, but servers are allowed to not implement the entity-tags and timestamps for all such containers and lists.
+The server SHOULD maintain an entity-tag and timestamp for each YANG container and list that represents configuration, but servers are allowed to not implement entity-tags and timestamps for some such containers and lists.
 Entity-tags and timestamps as defined in this document MUST NOT be present on non-configuration elements.

-For YANG elements where an entity-tag and timestamp is maintained, the server MUST return an entity-tag and timestamp when the element is retrieved using the get-config, edit-config or edit-data operations.
+For YANG elements where an entity-tag and timestamp is maintained, the server MUST return an entity-tag and timestamp when the element is retrieved using the get-config or get-data operations.

 The element entity-tag and timestamp MUST be updated whenever the container or list itself, or any descendant configuration element is